hcschuetz/pegeal/README.md

 It takes three parameters:
 - a basis blade represented as a bitmap (telling to which component this addition contributes),
-- a term (a list of numbers and symbolic values whose members will be multiplied and then added to the component),
+- a number or symbolic value that will be added to the component,
-- and a negation flag (telling whether the term's sign should be inverted, or, in other words, whether the term should be subtracted rather than added).
+- and optionally a negation flag
+  (telling whether the term's sign should be inverted or, in other words, whether the term should be subtracted rather than added).

-To repeat: `add` is *not* a setter function for multivector components.
+Notice that `add` is *not* a setter function for multivector components.
 You can call it multiple times with the same basis blade and the provided terms will be added up (or subtracted).